pachyderm/docs/content/latest/reference/pachctl/pachctl_list.md

 ## pachctl list

-Print a list of Pachyderm resources of a specific type.
+Print a list of MLDM resources of a specific type.

 ### Synopsis

-Print a list of Pachyderm resources of a specific type.
+Print a list of MLDM resources of a specific type.

 ### Options